userofmeet/userofmeet/README.md

 ## About Me

-M.Tech + Research Student at IIT Bombay, working in Analog & Mixed-Signal VLSI Design.
+M.Tech + Research Assistant at IIT Bombay, working in Analog & Mixed-Signal VLSI Design.
 Coming from an electronics and embedded systems background, now focused on IC design, semiconductor devices, and analog circuits.

 <table>
   <tr>